-Health and safety in Saskatchewan workplaces is governed by The Saskatchewan Employment Act and regulations and apply to employers,supervisors, workers, self-employed persons, contractors, suppliers, and owners.
-Learn more here about occupational health and safety regulations, asbestos, the Safety Information Management System, training and more.
+Health and safety in Saskatchewan workplaces is governed by The Saskatchewan Employment Act and regulations and apply to employers,supervisors, workers, self-employed persons, contractors, suppliers and owners.
+Learn more about occupational health and safety (OHS) regulations; asbestos; complaints and appeals; enforcements, prosecutions and investigations; and more.

 The Employment Standards Division provides services to Saskatchewan employers and employees in support of fair and equitable workplace practices.
-The Division aims to enforce labour legislation and to ensure that employees and employers are aware of their rights and responsibilities under these laws.
+The division aims to enforce labour legislation and to ensure that employees and employers are aware of their rights and responsibilities under these laws.
 Find information about rights and responsibilities in the workplace; complaints, appeals, investigations and prosecutions; vacations, holidays and leaves; wages and pay; training and more.

 Office of the Workers’ Advocate (OWA) provides free, independent services to injured workers and their survivors pertaining to decisions on their Workers' Compensation Board (WCB) claim(s).